amchaney/karaoke/_pages/about.md

 Going back to the office soon?
 Need a good team activity to celebrate seeing each other again?
 Do you want a unique, participatory wedding reception?
 Do you and your friends just love to sing your heart out?
-Are you planning in conference in Austin and want to book an evening to remember?
+Are you planning a conference in Austin and want to book an evening to remember?

 Hire ATX Karaoke!
 A three piece band backs you up while you and your guests sing one of 117 songs